jamie2210/CI_MS1_TBC/README.md

 ![Company Logo and Strap Line](docs/features/feature-strapline.png)

 ### Carousel
-- Introduces the user to the gym and its classes and coaches with a six-picture slide show.
+- Introduces the user to the gym and its classes and coaches with a five-picture slide show.
 - Options for the user to navigate the slide show via back and forward arrows or indicators are located to the left and right centre of the image.
 - User stories covered: 5.

 ![Carousel](docs/features/feature-carousel.png)

 ### Reviews
-- 4 Reviews from members detailing how much they like the gym
+- Four reviews from members detailing how much they like the gym
 - User stories covered: 4, 5.

 ![Reviews](docs/features/feature-reviews.png)

 ### Map
-- Shows the gym location on an embedded Google Maps.
+- Shows the gym location on an embedded Google Map.
 - User stories covered: 1, 11.

 ![Map](docs/features/feature-map.png)